 Would you like to pray the Stations of the Cross?
 Pray with Jesuit Refugee Services’ Stations of the Cross to accompany Jesus on his journey and watch and pray over displaced people around the world.
 The Way of the Cross features reflections being read aloud by the Jesuits of the Midwest Province.

-Ignatian Spirituality is sponsoring a host of offerings that may be found here, including The Ignatian Guide to Forgiveness – Ten Steps for Healing, a Lenten read-along with Loyola Press, The Ignatian Prayer Adventure, an adaptive version of the Spiritual Exercises, and a series of articles including Discernment in Making Lenten Plans, Where Have We Not Yet Surrendered our Lives to God, and A Patient Lent.
+Ignatian Spirituality is sponsoring a host of offerings that may be found here, including Forgive Everyone Everything, by Fr.
+Greg Boyle, S.J., a Lenten read-along with Loyola Press, The Ignatian Prayer Adventure, an adaptive version of the Spiritual Exercises, and a series of articles including Discernment in Making Lenten Plans, Where Have We Not Yet Surrendered our Lives to God, and A Patient Lent.

 Loyola Press also has a host of offerings for Lent that may be found here, including Living Lent Daily, Online prayers and retreats, Arts and Faith for Lent, Perspectives on Lent, Seven last words, and more.

-Provisions for the Journey to Jerusalem, by Elaine Ireland, IVC Baltimore Spiritual Director, offers daily Scripture reflections.
+Elaine Ireland, IVC Baltimore Spiritual Director, offers Provisions for the Journey to Jerusalem, which are daily Scripture reflections.